10 Best Scenic Fall Weekend Getaways from Washington DC

 - Chill at the many harvest festivals, farms and corn mazes dotting the lower elevations of the range.

 The air up in the Blue Ridge Mountains is often 20 degrees cooler than at sea level areas and is usually damp with high humidity.
 Black bears are regular sightings all along the mountain range.
-The beauty and splendor of these mountains can also been explored in its many scenic drives such as:
+If you’re looking for a fall road trip from DC, then consider driving down these scenic roads:

 - Newfound Gap road